 - 5.1 The Internal Audit Manager reports functionally to both Councils' Audit Committee.
-Operationally, they report to the Chief Finance Officer at Falkirk Council, and Service Manager: Legal and Democracy at Clackmannanshire Council.
-The Chief Finance Officer / Service Manager: Legal and Democracy attend meetings of the Corporate Management Team / Extended Senior Leadership Group. - 5.2 Each Council's Audit Committee meets at least four times per year, with the role and remit formalised in Standing Orders.
+Operationally, they report to the Chief Finance Officer at Falkirk Council, and the Strategic Director of Partnership and Performance at Clackmannanshire Council.
+The Chief Finance Officer / the Strategic Director of Partnership and Performance attend meetings of the Corporate Management Team / Extended Senior Leadership Group. - 5.2 Each Council's Audit Committee meets at least four times per year, with the role and remit formalised in Standing Orders.
 Pre-agenda meetings are held ahead of each Committee meeting to discuss matters relating to the agenda.
-The Internal Audit Manager may attend pre-agenda meetings, and attends all Audit Committee meetings. - 5.3 In relation to Internal Audit, it is each Audit Committee's role to: - approve the Internal Audit Charter; - approve the annual risk based Internal Audit Plan;
+The Internal Audit Manager may attend pre-agenda meetings, and attends all Audit Committee meetings.

-- consider reports on Internal Audit activity, including an Annual Assurance Report; - seek assurances from Chief Officers that appropriate action has been taken to address Internal Audit recommendations; and - make enquiries of management and the Internal Audit Manager to identify any inappropriate scope or resource limitations. - 5.4 The Internal Audit Manager, Senior Internal Auditor, and Internal Auditors are required to hold a relevant professional qualification.
+- 5.3 In relation to Internal Audit, it is each Audit Committee's role to: - approve (but not direct) the Internal Audit Charter; - approve (but not direct) the annual risk based Internal Audit Plan; - consider reports on Internal Audit activity, including an Annual Assurance Report; - monitor performance and seek assurances from Chief Officers that appropriate action has been taken to address Internal Audit recommendations; and - make enquiries of management and the Internal Audit Manager to identify any inappropriate scope or resource limitations. - 5.4 The Internal Audit Manager, Senior Internal Auditor, and Internal Auditors are required to hold a relevant professional qualification.
 They should have experience of working in a team delivering an internal audit service where possible, and a working knowledge of internal audit principles and practices.